Morning Report: Monday, Wednesday, Friday 8:15 to 9 AM

 Procedural Skills Workshops

 Interactive workshops on a variety of procedural skills are held throughout the year.
-These include peripheral IV's, intubations, central line placement, pelvic exams, otology and splinting.
+These include peripheral IV's, intubations, central line placement, otology and splinting.
 Faculty demonstrate the techniques on models and residents are provided the time to develop the manual dexterity and knowledge necessary to perform these procedures.

 Residents practice their resuscitation skills in a state-of-the-art simulation lab located in our inpatient unit.
 Simulations are held weekly, and residents and nursing staff are assigned to participate in these sessions.
 These sessions are followed by a debriefing during which participants receive feedback on both the medical and teamwork components of resuscitation.